openintegrationhub/openintegrationhub/docs/services/event-bus/CollaborationUseCases.md

 This document is designed to describe different service collaboration use cases.

 Each use case is described through a graphical overview, a textual description and pre-conditions.
+For further information for a specific version please have a look at the [services](../../../services) itself.

 - [Introduction](#introduction)
   - [Starting a flow](#starting-a-flow)